QDENGA® (TAK-003) Dengue Vaccine Description 2022

-TAK-003 is currently undergoing regulatory review to avoid dengue disease in children and adults in the European Union and select dengue-endemic countries.
+The European Union approved Qdenga for use regardless of previous Dengue exposure in December 2022.
 Takeda intends to submit regulatory filings in Argentina, Brazil, Colombia, Malaysia, Mexico, Singapore, Sri Lanka, and Thailand.

-The TAK-003 vaccine candidate prevents the Dengue virus caused by the four Dengue serotypes.
-Dengue is the fastest spreading mosquito-borne viral disease and is one of the World Health Organization's top 10 global health threats in 2019.
+The Qdenga TAK-003 vaccine prevents the Dengue virus caused by the four Dengue serotypes.
+Dengue is the fastest-spreading mosquito-borne viral disease and is one of the World Health Organization's top 10 global health threats in 2019.
 Dengue is pandemic-prone, and outbreaks are observed in tropical and sub-tropical areas and have recently caused outbreaks in parts of the continental United States and Europe.
-Approximately half of the world now lives under the threat of dengue, which is estimated to cause 390 million infections, 500,000 hospitalizations, and 20,000 deaths globally each year.
+Approximately half of the world lives under the threat of dengue, which is estimated to cause 390 million infections, 500,000 hospitalizations, and 20,000 deaths globally each year.

 In clinical studies, TAK-003 was given as a DV 0.5 mL subcutaneous injection on Day 1 and Day 90.
 The onset of protection was seen after the 1st dose, with 81% VE between the 1st and 2nd doses.
-Results Through 4.5 Years Conclude the Evaluation of the Primary Two-Dose Series of TAK-003.
+Results Through 4.5 Years Conclude Evaluating the Primary Two-Dose Series of TAK-003.

 The ongoing phase 3 study demonstrated rates of serious adverse events were 2.9% in the TAK-003 group and 3.5% in the placebo group during the continuing long-term follow-up (i.e., the second half of the three years following vaccination), but none were related.
 Therefore, no critical safety risks were identified.